tthorntone/AdNauseam-Wiki/The-network-request-logger.md

 ### Components

+#### Page selector

 ![Figure 3](https://cloud.githubusercontent.com/assets/585534/8034873/fc489536-0db9-11e5-86ab-fb013ed91181.png)

-The drop-down selector is to display log entries which are related to a specific tab.
-This will hide from view all log entries which are not related to the selected tab.
+The drop-down selector is to display log entries which are related to a specific page.
+This will hide from view all log entries which are not related to the selected page.
 By selecting _All_ again, all log entries will be displayed again.

-The big refresh button aside the tab selector is to refresh the content of the selector.
-When tabs are added or closed, you need to refresh explicitly the selector so that its content reflects the current tabs.

-Note in the figure above the entry named "Behind the scene": selecting this entry allows you to see behind-the-scene network requests, i.e. those network requests which do not originate from a specific tab.
+Note in the figure above the entry named _"Behind the scene"_: selecting this entry allows you to see behind-the-scene display network requests which do not originate from any specific tab.
 [More about this here](https://github.com/gorhill/uBlock/wiki/Behind-the-scene-network-requests).

+#### Reload

+The big reload button aside the page selector is to force a reload of the content of the selected page.
+This button is enabled only for when a specific page is selected.

 ***